Web Accessibility Testing

 The testing process consists of a series of both automated and manual tests to review and evaluate the level to which the site meets *WCAG 2.1 and *Section 508 accessibility standards.
 Compliance with these standards will also provide easier access to users who access the site using mobile devices.

 The automated process includes the use of a testing tool called *OzART.
 This web based system provides an initial assessment of the web site and provides an overview of the accessibility issues throughout the site.
 It also pinpoints the location of the errors.

-A detailed report of the findings will be provided which will describe the technology used for testing and detail main areas of concern.
-An optional meeting will be scheduled to review the report to discuss findings and options for improving accessibility moving forward.
+A detailed report of the findings will be provided describing the technology used for testing and will detail main areas of concern.
+An optional meeting can be scheduled to review the report to discuss findings and options for improving accessibility moving forward.